Other Great Sites

 Open Farm claims to be passionate about finding the most sustainable and ethical ways to obtain quality protein and ingredients without compromising their values.

-Some ingredients do appear to be better quality.
-For example, their beef recipes use grass fed, pasture raised , grass finished meat, and fish recipes contain wild-caught fish.
-The company claims some of the produce is organic or non-GMO.
-The produce in the freeze dried food is all organic, and the freeze dried foods have very good scores with the only points deducted being for excessive added vitamins in some of the recipes. .
+Many of the ingredients appear to be better quality.
+For example, their beef recipes use grass fed, pasture raised beef, and fish recipes contain wild-caught fish.
+The produce in the freeze dried food is all organic.
+It would be preferable to see the company use organic produce and crops in all of its recipes to avoid GMOs and herbicides.

-But these standards are inconsistent, and this is borne out by the fact that they add excessive vitamin and mineral premix.
+While noteworthy, these standards are inconsistent, and this is borne out by the fact that Open Farm adds a vitamin and mineral premix to all of its recipes.
 This indicates poor quality ingredients that don’t meet pet food nutritional standards without the addition of these nutrients.

 The use of sunflower oil in most foods is another quality concern.
-Seed oils are highly processed and are high in omega-6 fatty acids that can lead to systemic and gut inflammation.
+Seed oils are highly processed (and also susceptible to being sprayed with herbicides) and are high in omega-6 fatty acids that can lead to systemic and gut inflammation.
 The foods also contain coconut oil, which has been shown to cause undesirable changes in the gut lining.

-When it comes to ingredient safety, some lines have foods known to have high pesticide or herbicide levels, and others are known to be genetically modified.
-These are important safety concerns, especially when they appear in the top 5 on the ingredient list.
+When it comes to ingredient safety, some lines use ingredients known to have high pesticide or herbicide levels.
+This is an important safety concern, especially when they appear in the top 5 on the ingredient list.
 Pesticides, herbicides and fertilizers post a significant health risk to plants, animals and soils.
 This is especially true of crops (like legumes) that are known to be spray dried with glyphosate.
-GMO foods have limited safety studies and they lack nutrients compared to non GMO foods.
+The company uses non-GMO grains like oats and quinoa, however, unless they are organic, they are still susceptible to being sprayed with pesticides and herbicides.

 With an average score of 4.4, Open Farm’s Ancient Grains line is considered a high risk dry dog food.
 It’s high in carbohydrates, averaging about nearly 38%, with proteins at almost 28%.